Official websites use .gov

 ACE recommendation

-In the lower-division baccalaureate/associate degree category, 1 semester hour in emergency management.
+In the lower-division baccalaureate degree category, 1 semester hour in emergency management.

 This 2-day course is designed to help fire and emergency services learn what community risk reduction is and how to build organizational support for it.
 This course will address the challenges that fire departments face in shifting their priorities from response to prevention.
 In many departments, community risk reduction is still considered a low priority.
 This course will show you how community risk reduction can help you and your department become more of a community player in times of decreased budgets.